Substra/substra-documentation/docs/source/documentation/orchestrator/index.rst

 Performing a Federated Learning experiment implies a lot of different compute tasks: local training, aggregation, testing on different organizations, etc. The role of the orchestrator is to distribute ML tasks among organizations, while ensuring complete traceability of operations.

-The orchestrator registers the status of tasks; when a task is done, it evaluates if some tasks in ``Waiting`` are now unblocked, and if it's the case, the status of those tasks is changed to ``To do``.
+The orchestrator registers the status of tasks; when a task is done (status ``Done``), it evaluates if some remaining tasks (status ``Waiting``) are now unblocked, and if it's the case, the status of those tasks is changed to ``To do``.
 The new status is sent to all the backends, who store the new tasks ``To do`` in the task queue (Celery).
 Then, the task queue will assign the task to one of the workers (if multiple) and handle retries if needed.

+In case of failure, it will store fialure reports and  change the status of the faulty task to ``Failed``.
+In case of manual cancellation, it will change the status of the  the tasks to `Cancelled` on different backends.

 Centralized vs. decentralized orchestration